ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 configured at each of the Attester and the Verifier.
 However, the policy controls and definitions are out of scope for this document.

-Where the security assurance required of an attesting environment by a relying party requires it, the attesting environment may be implemented using techniques designed to provide enhanced protection from an attacker wishing to tamper with or forge UCCS.
-A possible approach might be to implement the attesting environment in a hardened environment such as a TEE {{-teep}} or a TPM {{TPM2}}.
+Where the security assurance required of an Attesting Environment by a relying party requires it, the Attesting Environment may be implemented using techniques designed to provide enhanced protection from an attacker wishing to tamper with or forge UCCS.
+A possible approach might be to implement the Attesting Environment in a hardened environment such as a TEE {{-teep}} or a TPM {{TPM2}}.

 When UCCS emerge from the Secure Channel and into the Verifier, the security